Masum187/Quantiva-Advisory/README.md

 ### Local API Server (optional)

-This project deploys as a **static SPA on Vercel**.
-The included Express server is only for local experiments and lives under `scripts/local-dev/server.js`.
+This project deploys as a **Next.js application on Vercel** with serverless API routes.

 Run both in development: